FOREX-Greek, Spanish woes push euro towards 2012 low; yen off highs

 By Antoni Slodkowski

-TOKYO, May 18 The euro hit a four-month low on Friday, extending declines prompted by fears Greece may leave the euro zone and on contagion jitters after Moody's downgraded 16 Spanish banks.
+TOKYO, May 18 The euro hit a four-month low in Asia on Friday, extending declines prompted by fears Greece may leave the euro zone and on contagion jitters after Moody's downgraded 16 Spanish banks.

-Worries that a possible Greek exit from the euro zone would put pressure on other ailing European economies weighed on the currency, which last fetched $1.2674, down 0.2 percent on the day.
+Worries that the Greek exit may put pressure on other ailing European economies weighed on the currency, which last fetched $1.2679, down 0.1 percent on the day.
 It has shed 4.1 percent in May, zeroing in on its 2012 low of 1.2624.

 A drop below that level would take the euro to its lowest since August 2010, but traders suggested the euro's fall may now slow somewhat, adding that there might be options-related plays that could lend it support on Friday.